 Capacity

-You could also look at the square feet of floor space in a tent, and use that to calculate a capacity.
+You could also look at the square feet of floor space in a tent, and use that to calculate capacity.
 We’ve included the square feet measurement in the specifications in each tent above, and they range from about 57-64 square feet.
-This averages out to about 15-16 square feet per person, but we would recommend somewhere closer to 28-35 per person depending on your sleeping setup.
+This averages out to about 14-16 square feet per person, but we would recommend somewhere closer to 28-35 per person depending on your sleeping setup.
+Even though these tents are all a 4 person capacity, you can see on the table above that they vary in square footage.

 Max Height & Shape

-On the reverse side of a cabin tent is the dome style, like the Coleman Skydome (our Editor’s Choice), Eureka Space Camp, and several other tents above.
+On the reverse side of a cabin tent is the dome style, such as the Slumberjack Daybreak, Eureka Space Camp, and several other tents above.
 They’re going to have more curved walls, which limits the amount of interior space.
 They’re also usually quite a bit shorter, so you’re more likely to have to stoop instead of stand upright.

 If being able to stand in your tent is a big priority, then make sure you’re picking something at least an inch or two more than the tallest person in your party.